Leo Binz: Bishop of Winona

-Dubuque
+Archbishop of Dubuque

-On October 15, 1949, Binz was appointed Titular Archbishop of Silyum and Coadjutor Archbishop of the Archdiocese of Dubuque.
-Upon the resignation of Archbishop Henry Rohlman, Binz succeeded him as the sixth Archbishop of Dubuque on December 2, 1954.
+On October 15, 1949, Pius XII named Binz as titular archbishop of Silyum and coadjutor archbishop of Dubuque.
+In 1952, Binze established the Sisters of the Visitation of Dubuque in the archdiocese.
+Upon the resignation of Archbishop Henry Rohlman, Binz succeeded him as the sixth archbishop of Dubuque on December 2, 1954.

-During his seven years as archbishop, he distinguished himself particularly in his commitment to Catholic education.
-He helped develop Catholic high schools in the archdiocese, served as president of the National Catholic Educational Association from 1954 to 1955, and headed the youth department of the National Catholic Welfare Council.
-He also established the North American Martyrs Retreat House in Cedar Falls, and expanded Catholic Charities in the archdiocese.
+During his seven years as archbishop, Binz helped develop Catholic high schools in the archdiocese.
+Nationally, he served as president of the National Catholic Educational Association in Leesburg, Virginia, from 1954 to 1955, and headed the youth department of the National Catholic Welfare Council.
+He also established the North American Martyrs Retreat House in Cedar Falls, Iowa, and expanded the archdiocesan chapter of Catholic Charities.
+Binz created the Rural Life Committee to assist small parishes outside the urban areas.